by Robert Verish

 How to access the abstracts for the - 34th LPSC 2003:

-Since I have written three previous articles about "craters" (Panamint Valley and Elko Crater Field),and Glorieta Mountain Micro-meteorite Craters), I suppose you could call this installment "Craters - Part 4".
+Since I have written three previous articles about "craters" (Panamint Valley and Elko Crater Field),and Glorieta Mountain Micro-meteorite Craters), I suppose you could call this installment of Bob's Findings as "Craters - Part 4".

-This article will revist the Elko Crater Field, one last time.
-The "first author" of the following abstract is, John McHone.
+This article revisits the Elko Crater Field, one more time, and supplies a link to the abstract that was presented at the Conference.
+The "first author" of this abstract is, John McHone.

 "Click"...